danielscholl-osdu/indexer/docs/tutorial/IndexAugmenter.md

-This configuration demonstrates the extraction from related index objects - here `RelatedObjectKind` being `osdu:wks:master-data--GeoPoliticalEntity:1.`, which are found via `RelatedObjectID` as in `data.GeoContexts[].GeoPoliticalEntityID`.
+This configuration demonstrates the extraction from related index objects - here `RelatedObjectKind` being `osdu:wks:master-data--GeoPoliticalEntity:1.`, which are found via `RelatedObjectID` as in `GeoContexts[].GeoPoliticalEntityID`.
 The condition is constrained to be that GeoTypeID is GeoPoliticalEntityType:Country.

 <details><summary>Configuration for Well, extract CountryNames from GeoContexts[]</summary>